Q: Do I need an undergraduate major in theology or religion to attend UGST?

 Q: Are international students able to study at UGST?

 A: International students have the option of being an on campus or distance learning student.
-International students are accepted at Urshan Graduate School of Theology.
+International students can accepted at Urshan Graduate School of Theology.
 We have approval from the US Immigration and Naturalization Services to issue the I-20.

 Q: Can I apply to UGST without an accredited Bachelor degree?

 A: While UGST can accept a few students without an accredited baccalaureate, the number is limited.
-However, UGST Can accept many graduates from any of our UPCI endorsed Bible Colleges.
+However, UGST can accept many graduates from any of our UPCI endorsed Bible Colleges.
 Contact the Admissions office for further details.